My Journey Through Fitness Wearables

 The Beginning: Catapult and College Basketball

 But here's the catch: this was all high-level sports performance stuff.
 Not exactly something you wear to track your morning run or log a weightlifting session.
-When college ended, so did my access to that kind of tech.
+When college ended, so did my access to that kind of advanced tech.

-The Apple Watch Era (2020-2021)
+The Apple Watch Era (2020-2022)

 Apple Watch

-Primary Activity: Weightlifting
+Primary Activity: Weightlifting, Running

 What Worked: